Build a Homelab server using an old laptop

 Summary

-The complete deployment solution introduced in the article describes the process of PVE + virtual machine + FRP intranet penetration + Nginx reverse proxy, which can securely expose local area network services to public domain name access.
+The complete deployment solution introduced in the article covers PVE + Virtual Machines + FRP Intranet Penetration + Nginx Reverse Proxy, which can securely expose local area network services to a public domain name for access.

-In my deployed service load, in most cases, the CPU is basically idle, and the power consumption is also very low:
+In my deployed service load, the CPU is mostly idle, and power consumption is very low:

-While modifying the machine, I also cleaned the dust from the laptop.
-Currently, the heat dissipation pressure does not seem significant, and it has been running stably for several days without any abnormalities.
-It can now serve as a simple home Homelab server.
+During the disassembly and modification, I also cleaned the laptop’s dust.
+Currently, the heat dissipation pressure doesn’t seem significant, and it has been running stably for several days without issues.
+It can serve as a simple home Homelab server.

-Giving old machines new life and repurposing waste is the meaning of tinkering, but the joy of tinkering is often the biggest obstacle to stability, so it’s best to stop in time when it’s good enough :).
+Giving old machines new life and repurposing waste is the meaning of tinkering, but the joy of tinkering is often the biggest obstacle to stability, so know when to stop, if it works, it works :)

 Update Log

-• 2025-12-09: Added speed comparison before and after network card replacement, and wired network configuration
+• 2025-12-09: Added comparison of network speeds before and after network card replacement, and wired network configuration.

 The article is finished.
 If you have any questions, please comment and communicate.